 It was soon obvious that the local community shared their vision.
 Interest and awareness grew very quickly.
 Encouraged by the response, the partnership was converted into its current not-for-profit corporate status in early November and granted its charitable status on January 1, 2015.
 By the end of first year of operations there were 10 puppies in training with foster families and 7 approved wait list recipients.
 Our first trained dogs were placed in the early summer of 2015.

 Elizabeth gained experience as a puppy raiser with Autism Dog Services and the Lion’s Foundation of Canada for over 15 years having assisted in the training of more than 20 dogs for those organizations.
 She brings a lot of hands-on experience to Kingston 4 Service Dogs and her passion for our wonderful dogs shows with each animal she works with.

 In addition to her training role, Elizabeth is the organization’s principal liaison with the breeders who provide our dogs and our other significant product and service donors.

 Heather’s canine experience began professionally with not-for-profit organizations in 2001.
 Heather began fostering puppies and soon transitioned into coordinating and training foster puppy programs.
-She has interviewed families applying for services dogs and her experience includes training and placing advanced service dogs.
+She has interviewed families applying for service dogs and her experience includes training and placing advanced service dogs.
 Her professional career also includes event planning, community engagement and fundraising.

 It was a personal experience with an autistic child that intensified her passion in working directly with waitlist families.
 Together with the waitlist families and the K4Paws staff / Board, Heather endeavors to elevate the awareness and assist with raising funds for K4Paws.